The Quantum Phase of Inflation: Cold Inflation

-During the quantum evolution phase in cold new inflation, $\langle\phi^2\rangle$ grows as \be \langle \phi^2\rangle =\frac{1}{(2\pi)^3}\int_H^{aH} {d^3k} |\phi_k|^2 =\left(\frac{H}{2\pi}\right)^2 \times N(t) \ , \ee where $k$ is the comoving momentum, $N(t)=H(t-t_0)$ is the number of e-foldings since the beginning of inflation at $t_0$, and we have only integrated over modes outside the horizon which can act as part of the homogeneous background field.
-We have also ignored any initial $\phi_0$. \footnote { For standard classical inflation one argues that due to quantum fluctuations the initial value of the inflaton should not be less than $H/(2\pi)$.
+During the quantum evolution phase in cold inflation, field fluctuations about an initial value $\phi_0$ grow as \be \langle \delta\phi^2\rangle =\frac{1}{(2\pi)^3}\int_H^{aH} {d^3k} |\phi_k|^2 =\left(\frac{H}{2\pi}\right)^2 \times N(t) \ , \ee where $k$ is the comoving momentum, $N(t)=H(t-t_0)$ is the number of e-foldings since the beginning of inflation at $t_0$, and we have only integrated over modes outside the horizon which can act as part of the homogeneous background field.
+For small field inflation models we ignore any initial $\phi_0$. \footnote { For standard classical inflation one argues that due to quantum fluctuations the initial value of the inflaton should not be less than $H/(2\pi)$.
 This argument is not relevant when one is studying quantum fluctuation driven evolution.
-Nevertheless we shall take $\phi_0\sim H/(2\pi)$, and so impose $\phi_*>H/(2\pi)$. $\phi_0$ actually depends on the inflaton dynamics as the universe approaches the inflationary epoch. } Therefore $\phi=(H/2\pi)\sqrt{H(t-t_0)}$, and $\phidot$ during the quantum phase is then given by eq.
-(8.3.12) of Ref. \cite{Linde} as
+Nevertheless for small field models, presuming $\phi_0> H/(2\pi)$, we impose $\phi_*>H/(2\pi)$. $\phi_0$ actually depends on the inflaton dynamics as the universe approaches the inflationary epoch. } (We have also assumed an effectively massless field, $m_{eff}\ll H$.)